 The CHS is a member society of Mediterranean Gardening International.

 - … promotes the growing of a variety of different plants for the benefit of all animal and insect life and believes that a garden with birds, butterflies, chameleons, lizards and frogs, and alive with insects, represents a healthy garden in which plants flourish and the balance of nature exists;

 - … advocates the growing of water-wise plants, both indigenous and exotic, provided that the exotic plants are not invasive; and

 - … encourages the use of natural, organic fertilisers, and discourages the use of chemical fertilisers and poisons in gardens and would only support the use of chemical supplements under certain conditions such as to enhance nutrient-deficient soils.

 HONORARY LIFE MEMBERS

-Marianne Alexander, Anne Bean, Adam Harrower, Laurie Powis, Mary Smith, Michael Tuffin and Bill Elder
+Marianne Alexander, Anne Bean, Adam Harrower, Laurie Powis, Mary Smith, Michael Tuffin, Bill Elder and Ernst van Jaarsveld.

 The Society is led by a very capable Committee …

-Chairman : Errol Scarr; Hon Treasurer : Henry “Dutch” Diesveld; Secretary : Glenda Thorpe
+Chairman : Jenny Scarr; Hon Treasurer : Henry “Dutch” Diesveld; Hon Secretary : Glenda Thorpe